CiscoSE/BRKDEV-2004-CL21/README.md

 Those variables and their defaults are defined in the **variables.tf** file of each subdirectory.
 You should **absolutely** changed those to match your organization.

+## Use case

+The primary use case as showcased in the [02-full-profile](02-full-profile/README.md) workspace is building a comprehensive server profile and the component policies.
+The assumption for the build is that we are constructing a hypervisor that needs 4 ethernet adapters, 2 fibre channel adapters, and also has a large pool of local disks to be leveraged as a single RAID6 archive.

 ## Pre-requisites

 - [Create Intersight Account](https://intersight.com/help/getting_started#create_a_cisco_intersight_account)